 Plan a full day for exploring Mijas, even though its not huge, you should take your time and enjoy the slow pace, some tapas and wash it all down with some local Rioja.

-Set out on an adventures just outside of Fuengirola – Castillo de Colomares is a stunning monument dedicated to the travels of Christopher Columbus.
+Set out on an adventure just outside of Fuengirola – Castillo de Colomares is a stunning monument dedicated to the travels of Christopher Columbus.

-‘It was Spain and Andalusia in particular who starred in that discovery that undoubtedly changed the world, for the better according to some and for the worse according to others.’ as the author of the monument says in the description of its making.
+‘It was Spain and Andalusia in particular who starred in that discovery that undoubtedly changed the world, for the better according to some and for the worse according to others.’ as the monument’s author says in the description of its making.

-The monument tells a story of a discovery of new world and was built between 197 and 1994 by Dr. D. Esteban Martín.
+The monument tells a story of the discovery of the new world and was built between 197 and 1994 by Dr. D. Esteban Martín.
 As the author explains, the hero of the story, sailor Colon was part of the expedition of Columbus funded heavily by the Catholic Monarchs in Spain.

 It features three ships that were part of the exhibition, and you will also find the smallest chapel in the world here.
 Now that’s something!